EconomyLens.com

 Outgoing Economy Minister Eric Lombard acknowledged the agency’s move, but insisted on the “solidity” of the French economy.
 A rating downgrade typically raises the risk premium investors demand of a government to buy sovereign bonds — although some financial experts had suggested the debt market had already priced in an expected downgrade for France.
 On Tuesday, the return on French 10-year government bonds, known as the yield, rose to 3.47 percent, close to that of Italy, one of the eurozone’s worst performers.

 Rising yields would translate into higher costs for servicing France’s debt, which Bayrou warned was already at an “unbearable” level.
 Since Macron’s allies in parliament have no overall majority, they will likely have to make compromises that could undermine any drive to slash spending and raise taxes — with Lecornu’s job potentially also on the line.
 France’s budget deficit represented 5.8 percent of gross domestic product (GDP) last year, and its debt 113 percent of GDP.
-This compares with eurozone ceilings of three percent for the deficit and 60 percent for debt.
+This compares with eurozone ceilings of three percent for the deficit, and 60 percent for debt.

 “Fitch projects debt to increase to 121 percent of GDP in 2027 from 113.2 percent in 2024, without a clear horizon for debt stabilisation in subsequent years,” the agency said.
 “France’s rising public indebtedness constrains the capacity to respond to new shocks without further deterioration of public finances.”
 France is still cautiously targeting economic growth this year.
 The INSEE national statistics bureau said Thursday that GDP was projected to grow by 0.8 percent for 2025, 0.1 points more than the previous government’s estimate.
+Rival agency S&P Global is due to update its own sovereign rating for France in November.

 © 2024 AFP